 Infrared Technology Offers Highly Efficient Solutions

 Infrared is a type of electromagnetic radiation that most of us come across in everyday life without even realising it.
-While the light itself is invisible, it emits a particularly powerful temperature which makes it a valuable commodity for high end automotive lamps.
+While the light itself is invisible, it emits a particularly powerful temperature which makes it a valuable commodity for high-end automotive lamps.

-Due to the technology’s success at achieving high overall efficiency, infrared lamps consume less energy and are a fantastic option for the environment.
+Due to the technology’s success at achieving high overall efficiency, infrared paint dryer lamps consume less energy and are a fantastic option for the environment.
 This also means that as a user your productivity levels will increase while you’re energy costs will decrease, proving infrared lamps to be a worthwhile long-term investment.

 Air Drying Methods Can Take Hours to Complete

 Not only can air drying take hours, but compared to infrared, it isn’t as good for the environment and won’t see you benefit from an effective decrease in your energy costs.
-There are several factors which can negatively decrease the efficiency and quality of your work while using an air dry method, such as humidity, poor air movement, boundary layers and heat quality.
+There are several factors which can negatively decrease the efficiency and quality of your work while using an air-dry method, such as humidity, poor air movement, boundary layers and heat quality.